Holy Cross is a Catholic High School established by the Catholic Community of the Chorley Deanery.

 Here at Holy Cross we have an extensive curriculum which is built around key stage 3 and key stage 4.

 All the latest news, events and newsletters from Holy Cross.

 For queries about Art please contact the school on email@example.com

-All work is marked according to National Curriculum guidelines and is awarded a level (from1-9) at the end of each project or unit of work.
-Homework contributes to each level and is marked weekly.
+All work is marked according to National Curriculum guidelines and is awarded a grade (from 1-9) at the end of each project or unit of work.
+Homework contributes to each grade and is marked weekly.

 Pupils will be given a target level based on their baseline assessment completed in their first lesson.

-Portraits – exploring the work of Guiseppe Arcimboldo
+Portraits – exploring the work of Giuseppe Arcimboldo

 The pupils have produced a stained glass window for the school.